Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

   marked other side has to be the input.

 * "CLK" is the clock signal line to the WS2801 chip.
-It has to be connected with the clock input of the first WS2801.
+It has to be connected with the clock input of the first WS2801 chip.
 This input is typically labeled with CLK, CK or CI (Clock Input).
 If only the output is labeled it can be labeled with CO (Clock Output).